obonaventure/cnp3/book-2nd/protocols/routing.rst

 .. rubric:: Footnotes

 .. [#fas] See http://bgp.potaroo.net/index-as.html for reports on the evolution of the number of Autonomous Systems over time.

-.. [#fafi] The Address Family Identifiers are maintained by IANA at http://www.iana.org/assignments/address-family-numbers/

 .. [#fvirtual] OSPF can support `virtual links` to connect routers together that belong to the same area but are not directly connected.
 However, this goes beyond this introduction to OSPF.